lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The most common case using the mechanisms defined in this document will be a LPWAN Dev that embeds some applications running over CoAP.
 In this example, three flows are considered.
 The first flow is for the device management based on CoAP using Link Local IPv6 addresses and UDP ports 123 and 124 for Dev and App, respectively.
-The second flow will be a CoAP server for measurements done by the Device (using ports 5683) and Global IPv6 Address prefixes alpha::IID/64 to beta::1/64.
+The second flow will be a CoAP server for measurements done by the Dev (using ports 5683) and Global IPv6 Address prefixes alpha::IID/64 to beta::1/64.
 The last flow is for legacy applications using different ports numbers, the destination IPv6 address prefix is gamma::1/64.

- {{FigStack}} presents the protocol stack for this Device.
+ {{FigStack}} presents the protocol stack.
 IPv6 and UDP are represented with dotted lines since these protocols are compressed on the radio link.

 ~~~~
  Management   Data